rontarrant/gtkDcoding/docs/_posts/2019-02-01-0006-position-a-window.md

 ---
 title: 0006 - Position a Window
 layout: post
-description: How to position a GTK window.
+description: How to position a GTK Window - a D language tutorial.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- Graphical User Interface
-- GTK Window

 ---

 ## 0006 - Position a Window